• Home

 CHRIS CHURCH (Lenoir, NC)

-It's been hard to miss the continuing rise of Lenoir, NC's CHRIS CHURCH on the global pop rock scene over the past decade or so.
-Recent releases like 2017's textbook power pop masterpiece Limitations of Source Tape, 2020's exploration of “Heavy Melody” Backwards Compatible and his lo-fi-tinged Big Stir Records debut Game Dirt in 2021 have topped countless critics' “Year's Best” lists.
+It's been hard to miss the continuing rise of Lenoir, NC's CHRIS CHURCH on the global pop rock scene over the past decade or so, as album after album has topped countless critics' “Year's Best” lists.
 It's equally easy to hear, if harder to pin down, why Church's music reaches beyond the boundaries of the power pop form.
 Undoubtedly, he possesses the requisite command of melody and a powerful, instantly-recognizable vocal presence, but his compositions have an unforced depth and visceral openness that can't be learned.
 Simply put, Church's tunes have what Neil Young – one of an eclectic clutch of keystone influences – would call “the spook”.

 Church has followed diverse paths over 30 years of being an original musician.
 He has performed, written and recorded with power pop bands (The Jones, Junkflower, Chalky), progressive hard rock / metal bands (Flat Earth, Däng), a noisy oddball band that defies categorization (Jack Sabbath), and recorded a concept album of what could be described as "art pop" based on the writings of Krishnamurti and Herman Hesse (Echoism).
-Even the string of acclaimed "pop" albums of recent years, first on SpyderPop Records and more recently on BSR (including the 2022 release of the deeply personal sludge-pop classic Darling Please after years on the shelf) evince a restless creativity to match Church's pure talent.
-As 2023 dawns, Church is ready to surprise -- and delight -- his fans all over again, with a new album and a new sound.
+Even the string of acclaimed "pop" albums of recent years, first on SpyderPop Records (the 2017 breakthrough LIMITATIONS OF SOURCE TAPE, the pitch-perfect 2020 hard rock detour BACKWARDS COMPATIBLE ) and more recently on BSR (a trilogy encompassing the lo-fi gem GAME DIRT, the emotive sludge rock of DARLING PLEASE and the sleek '80s pop of the acclaimed RADIO TRANSIENT) evince a restless creativity to match Church's pure talent.
+And as 2025 dawns, Church is ready to surprise -- and delight -- his fans all over again.

 Your price